-(5) Totals may not add due to rounding.
+(4) Totals may not add due to rounding.

-Grants of Plan-Based Awards in Fiscal 2019
+Grants of Plan-Based Awards in Fiscal 2020

-The following table presents information for fiscal 2019 regarding equity awards granted under our LTIP and possible cash awards that could have been earned for fiscal 2019 performance, as described above under "-Compensation Discussion and Analysis-Short-Term Incentive Compensation."
+We suspended cash awards for fiscal 2020 performance, as described above under "-Compensation Discussion and Analysis-Short-Term Incentive Compensation."
+The following table presents information for fiscal 2020 regarding equity awards granted under our LTIP.